Staff Team at Snakehall Farm

-Our small organisation is Co-managed by Maz Baker- Development Officer, Tom Cockerton – Garden Team Manager Mark Cornell – Farm Manager and Rhian Cornell-Executive Officer and Deputy Farm Manager-Hannah Austin.
+Our small organisation is Co-managed by Maz Baker- Development Officer, Tom Cockerton – Garden Team Manager, Mark Cornell – Farm Manager Rhian Cornell-Executive Officer and Deputy Farm Manager-Hannah Austin.

 The Prospects Trust’s Trustees

 The strategic direction and organisational governance is collectively overseen by our four Co-managers and our board of 8 Trustees.

 Meet our Trustees:

 Dick McMullan joined the Trustees because he really believes in creating opportunities for adults with disabilities.
 Dick brings a wealth of experience in recruitment & personnel management to the Meetings and sometimes even comes to the farm by bike!
 Dick is a member of the Finance Sub-Committee and our Acting Treasurer.